pgroonga/pgroonga.github.io/reference/functions/pgroonga-condition.md

 `schema_name` is scheam which index that PGroonga refer when PGroonga execute sequential search belong to.
 It's `text` type.

-`index_name` is index which PGroonga refer when PGroonga execute sequential search.
+`index_name` is index which PGroonga refer to when executing sequential search.
 It's `text` type.

 `column_name` is the column within the index which PGroonga refers to when executing a sequential search.
 It's `text` type.